Code-Institute-Submissions/CI-milestone-two/README.md

 ### **Home page**

-* Feature 4: Serach bar - The home page prominently displays a brief message detailing the site's purpose and a large search bar with a search prompt.
+* Feature 4: Search bar - The home page prominently displays a brief message detailing the site's purpose and a large search bar with a search prompt.
 This should instantly let the user know what the site is for.
 * Feature 5: Results - Using Javascript the search function connnects to the TMDB API and pulls back results to the browser window.
 The user can see the movie or tv show's poster, name and a button underneath labelled 'Details'.
 * Feature 6: Lower page Image - The frustrated/scared woman repeating image only appears on large screens.
 CSS media queries were used to remove it on tablet and mobile screen sizes.

 ### **Details page**

-* Feature 10: Bandcamp embeds - The music page has bandcamp embeds of all the bands releases displayed vertically in reverse chronological order.
-The user can stream or share music directly from these, or access the band's bandcamp page externally.
-I experimented with an opaque background image and displaying the embeds in columns and rows but preferred the vertical presentation and black background as I felt it focussed atttention on each individual release.
+* Feature 7: Detailed results - When a user clicks the 'Details' button under the search results the site navigates to a new page.
+Here a user can view details about the movie such as title and poster image.
+Rating, Tagline, Genre, Release Date and Runtime.
+* Feature 8: Plot - The movie plot is displayed beneath the detailed results.
+* Feature 9: View ImDB button - This button links to the ImDB page for the selected movie.
+This function is included in lieu of having to pay for API access.
+* Feature 10: Go back - The user can return to the search/main page here if they are not happy with the result or want to check for something else.
+* Feature 11: Disqus app - At the bottom of the page a fully functional Disqus app is embedded.
+This allows users to login and caht to other users about the particular movie.

-### **Bio page**
+### **About page**

-* Feature 11: About section - This contains a brief history of the band and a working link to the band's record label website.
+* Feature 12: About section - This contains a brief mission statement.
+There is a link to the Forum page in the text.
+There is also a copyright-free placeholder image in lieu of a proper website logo.
+This only appears on large screens.
+It does not display on tablet or mobile sizes, the mission statment is centred instead.
-* Feature 12: Discography section - This contains information about the band's releases displayed as a timeline.
-When a release title is hovered over, the artwork of the release appears.
-This effect is disabled on smaller viewports via a CSS Media Query.
-The release dates are hidden on smaller viewports as they were cluttering the display.
-* Feature 13: Review section - This contains excerpts from published reviews of the band.
+* Feature 13: Footer - The link to About that appears on other pages footers is changed to allow the user to navigate back to the search/home page instead.

-### **Store page**
+### **Forum page**

-* Feature 14: Big Cartel links: This page displays images of band merchandise which is available to purchase from their big cartel webstore.
-They display horizontally on larger viewports and vertically on smaller viewports.
-There is a hover opacity effect on each image.
-I experimented with embedding the big cartel pages via iFrames but they did not display well so decided images with external links was a better option.
+* Feature 14: Disqus app - This page is dedicated to the Disqus app so users can chat to each other outside of search results.
+There is a brief disclaimer displayed at the top of the page.

 ## Features Left to Implement

-* The ability to record users answers to the cookie disclaimer needs to be added.
-Currently the warning can be closed with the 'x' in the corner only.
-* The contact form needs to be hooked up on the backend.
+* I would have loved to spend more time on this project.
+I will definitely be returning to it once I have completed the course as I believe it has strong potential to be a going concern.
+Unfortunately I am up against the clock now in terms of my finish date so need to move on.
+The CSS in general could be slicker.
+I will look into overhauling that.
+* I would like to recode the javascript to connect to more APIs from established sites.
+That will require monetary investment but is something I would like to do once I am employed again.

 # Technologies Used